 - Succeed as teacher-scholars engaged in pedagogical development and academic research in whatever stage they are in (tenure-track, tenured, non-tenure track, adjunct, teaching assistants).

-development of faculty and graduate students at Duquesne.
+your professional and holistic development as an instructor at Duquesne.
 All Duquesne faculty, staff, and graduate students are welcome to attend CTE's workshops.

-We hope you visit us often, comment actively, and teach enthusiastically!
+background as an asset on the academic job market.
 Each year, CTE forms a committee to review the teaching portfolios of our many talented

 graduate student instructors and teaching assistants.
 You can learn more about the